Anti Wrinkle Injections

 “Muscle Relaxants will poison my body”

 As we mentioned earlier, muscle relaxants have been used medically for decades for medical disorders including migraines, spastic limbs, cerebral palsy, hand tremors, tic disorders and excessive sweating, and have been used cosmetically as anti wrinkle injections since 1987.
 The product is extensively researched by the manufacturer and is safe.
-The quantity used in cosmetic treatments is also minute so it is not dangerous to your health.
+The quantity used in cosmetic treatments is also minimal so it is not dangerous to your health.

 “I’m afraid it will hurt”